jam-duna/jamtestnet/DOCKER.md

 docker build -t $TEAM_NAME/jam .
 ```

-Be sure your binary can work with the public `genesis.json` and accept the required parameter of `validatorindex`.
+Be sure your binary can work with the public `genesis.json` and accept the required parameter of `seed`.

 Launch JAM Testnet:
 ```